viren-joshi/plant-it/README.md

 - Install the apk file in the root of the repo (app_release.apk) given and you're good to go !!

-## Limitations :

-- Requests for Weather and geolocation API's are limited (upto 1000-3000 requests/day).

 ## Tech-Stack used :

 - Flutter as frontend framwork for multi-platform support and for developing application which would be easily accessible by Farmers and Enthusiasts.